Living with a son addicted to online gaming

 Peter McCartney (not real name) shares his experience as the parent of an online gaming addict to raise awareness of the addiction and encourage parents to “trust their instincts if they have suspicions”.

 Peter McCartney became concerned about his son, Ben’s (not real name), gaming when he turned 13.
-At the time, Peter put it down to “oppositional or defiant, rather than addicted behaviour”, not understanding that addiction was possible.
+It's common for parents to worry about a child's internet use, but at the time, Peter put it down to “oppositional or defiant, rather than addicted behaviour”, not understanding that addiction was possible.

 “From about the age of 13, he was using online games without our knowledge.
 Although the computer, which was intended for school work, was not supposed to have games loaded on it, accessing them via the internet meant that it was far harder for us to detect and know what he was doing, and from time to time, although the computer was supposed to stay downstairs, we would find it in his bed in the morning after he had been using it at night.

 “He would be constantly irritable and withdrawn, and became increasingly distracted from even basic matters of personal hygiene and care for his surroundings.
 Additionally, the absorbing fantasy world of gaming steadily drew an already quite solitary child away from normal sociability.

 “As this continued, his schoolwork started to suffer progressively.
 The decline in his schoolwork and often total obliviousness to the consequences of his actions were a constant bone of contention in the home, leading to huge, screaming arguments in which he would stubbornly deny that there was any sort of problem at school.

 “He became a serial liar, offering glib untruths in response to questions about almost anything mundane that might distract him from playing games or make him relate to the real world.